tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Mirrored Shield

+1/Day

+Looking in the polished surface of this shield shows your heart’s desire.
+When you hit an enemy with an attack targeting MD, force the target to move as a free action to a location of your choice.
+If the forced movement is dangerous (making an enemy walk into a fire or off a cliff ) or provokes opportunity attacks, the enemy can roll a save.
+If it succeeds, the enemy ignores the effect and the shield’s power recharges at the start of your next turn.

+**Quirk:** Overly passionate.

+---

 #### Peace

 In combat, regain hit points equal to the value of the escalation die at the start of every round (champion: twice the escalation die’s value; epic: three times the value).
 This stops as soon as you make an attack or otherwise inflict any damage on an enemy.